Javiani/Validator/README.md

 If you have several holders in the page, each one with your own validator instance, you'll be able to get the right instance of the holder you need.

-##Going deeper…

-But be careful doing that, one mask can override another and may do not work properly.
-For instance, if you setup `number|email` number will conflict with email since email accepts letters and number don't.

 ## Building

 Validator is "compiled" using r.js that generates a bundle with validator/rules/messages classes.